 Help facilitate Peer-Assisted Study Sessions (PASS) and gain unique experience in a professional and personal capacity.

-PASS is a free, peer-facilitated learning program for students enrolled in most core units of study in the University of Sydney Business School and the University of Sydney Law School.
+PASS is a free, peer-facilitated learning program for students enrolled in most core units of study in the University of Sydney Business School.

 Over one-hour weekly sessions, groups of 10 to 16 students work together to answer specially prepared activities and problem questions based around a unit of study they’re enrolled in.